LoremasterLH/MatlabToPython/README.md

 Open "Anaconda Prompt"
 	pip install <package>

-In case you're wondering why sometimes pip and sometimes conda for installing: pip is Python's package manager Known issues:
+In case you're wondering why sometimes pip and sometimes conda for installing: pip is Python's package manager while conda is package manager of Anaconda distribution.
+Known issues:
 Installing: If you get red text saying "distributed 1.21.8 requires msgpack, which is not installed."; don't worry.
 You don't need it.
 As long as you get "Successfully installed <package> you're good".
 You can however install it with "conda install -c anaconda msgpack-python".